Iancheung228/Iancheung228.github.io/_posts/2024-04-01-Batchnorm.md

 ## In this post, we will go over:
 1. What is batch norm and how to implement a simple neural net with a batch norm layer
 2. First benefit: preventing dead or saturated units
-3. Second benefit: Resolving the Internal Covariate Shift problem (and why it fails to explain the full picture) (2015 paper)
+3. Second benefit: ICS removal hypothesis (and why it fails to explain the full picture) (2015 paper)
     1. 1st counter argument
     2. 2nd counter argument
 4. Third benefit: Smoothening the loss landscape (2019 paper)